AnoopArpan/AnoopArpan/README.md

 ---

 ### 💡 Quick Byte About Me
-- 🔭 Currently building backend APIs with **Express.js** & battling complex edge cases
+- 🔭 Currently building backend APIs & battling complex edge cases
 - 🧠 Obsessed with solving algorithm puzzles like **Ugly Numbers**, **Sliding Windows**, and **Bitwise Swaps**
 - 💻 On a journey to master **JavaScript + C++** from DOM to dynamic programming
-- 🌍 Finding free API gems like **OpenStreetMap** to power resource-smart apps
-- 🎯 Goal: Crack FAANG-style problems with clean, optimized code!

 ---